tlongren/rootdip/README.markdown

 Notes
 -----------------------------
-There's a page template called Archives.
+1. __Archive Page__: There's a page template called Archives.
 Don't enter any page content, just title the page and select Archives for the page template.
 The archives will be generated automatically.
 See [here for an example](http://html5press.com/archives/ "HTML5Press Archives Demo").

+2. __Link Post Format__: To utilize the link Post Format, simply write a new post and select "Link" for the format.
+You'll also need to add a custom field with the URL you want to link to.
+The custom field name should be __LinkFormatURL__ and the custom field value should be the URL you want to link to.